imagment/Silver-On-Dev-/game-info.md

   silver.wait(1000);
 }
 ```
-However, if you don't want to use a while loop or make things more efficient, you might want to use this function.
+However, if you don't want to use a while loop or make things more efficient, you can use this function.
 ```cpp
 silver.camera.startVideo(1);
 ```
-And you can stop the video by using this function.
+You can stop the video by using this function.
 ```cpp
 silver.camera.stopVideo();
 ```